 Join us for a relaxed guided walking tour around the grounds of Glenside to explore its hidden history and unravel some of its mystery.
-Part of Bristol Community Festival series of events across the city.
+Hosted on Sat 18th July, Sat 29th August and Sat 26th September.

 As part of Bristol Walk Fest's packed programme of events around the city we are offering you the opportunity to follow an intriguing walking trail.
 The tour is entirely free, but to enjoy it at its best, pair it with a visit to our museum.